uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 embeddings = [generate_embedding(sentence) for sentence in sentences]
 ```

-This is needed to avoid recomputing the embeddings for the same sentence multiple times when we iterate over the sentences.
+This is needed to avoid recomputing the embeddings for the same sentence multiple times when we calculate embedding similarities.

 Now, we can iterate over the sentences: